Teaching Integrated Circuit Design with Open Source Electronic Design Automation Tools and Open Process Design Kits

 P. Mierzwiński, B. Dec (Warsaw Univ. of Techn., Poland)

-This extended abstract presents the introduction of a course on integrated circuit design with open-source electronic design automation tools and open process design kits.
-The aim is to connect theoretical knowledge of semiconductor devices, digital and analog circuits, and physical implementation into a transparent design flow that students can reproduce beyond a closed laboratory environment.
-The method combines lectures, guided laboratories and repository-based exercises covering requirements definition, hardware description, simulation, synthesis, physical design, verification, and basic full-custom work.
-The first implementation used a controlled Linux environment, a digital flow based on Verilog, Verilator, Yosys and LibreLane, and selected analog exercises based on open process design kit resources and full-custom verification.
-The main result was the identification of open-source tools as a useful educational complement to commercial electronic design automation environments: they support independent practice, expose intermediate files and reports, and make iterative debugging visible.
-The experience also revealed limitations, especially the configuration complexity of analog tools and the need for prepared images, diagnostic scripts and reference projects.
-The work concludes that open-source design flows can strengthen practical microelectronics education when introduced as reproducible, carefully scoped laboratory projects.
+This extended abstract presents a course on integrated circuit design with open-source electronic design automation tools and Open Process Design Kits.
+It connects device, digital and analog circuit, and physical-design knowledge in a transparent flow reproducible beyond a closed laboratory.
+Lectures, guided laboratories and repository exercises cover requirements, hardware description, simulation, synthesis, physical design, verification and basic full-custom work.
+The first implementation used a controlled Linux environment, a Verilog-Verilator-Yosys-LibreLane digital flow and selected analog exercises with Open PDK resources.
+Results indicate that open tools complement commercial EDA by supporting independent practice, exposing intermediate files and reports, and making debugging visible.
+Limitations include analog-tool configuration complexity and the need for prepared images, diagnostic scripts and reference projects.
+The work concludes that open flows can strengthen practical microelectronics education when introduced as reproducible, carefully scoped laboratories.

 Download one page abstract